behnammohammadkhani/trade-smart-contracts/docs/contracts/authorization/operationsregistry.md

 Requirements:

-- the caller mustbe the owner.
+- the caller must have ASSETS_MANAGER.

 - `_asset` should not be the zero address.